CoMoVi: Co-Generation of 3D Human Motions and Realistic Videos: Abstract

 \section{Abstract}

 In this paper, we find that the generation of 3D human motions and 2D human videos is intrinsically coupled.
-3D motions provide the structural prior for plausibility and consistency in videos, while pre-trained video models offer strong generalization capabilities for motions, which necessitate coupling their generation processes.
-Based on this, we present \textbf{CoMoVi}, a co-generative framework that couples two video diffusion models (VDMs) to generate 3D human motions and videos synchronously within a single diffusion denoising loop.
-To achieve this, we first propose an effective 2D human motion representation that can inherit the powerful prior of pre-trained VDMs.
-Then, we design a dual-branch diffusion model to couple human motion and video generation process with mutual feature interaction and 3D-2D cross attentions.
-Moreover, we curate \textbf{CoMoVi Dataset}, a large-scale real-world human video dataset with text and motion annotations, covering diverse and challenging human motions.
-Extensive experiments demonstrate the effectiveness of our method in both 3D human motion and video generation tasks.
-Our code and data will be released at our \href{https://igl-hkust.github.io/CoMoVi/}{project page}.
+3D motions provide the structural prior for plausibility and consistency in videos, while pre-trained video models offer strong generalization capabilities for motions.
+Based on this, we present \textbf{CoMoVi}, a co-generative framework that generates 3D human motions and videos synchronously within a single diffusion denoising loop.
+However, since the 3D human motions and the 2D human-centric videos have a modality gap between each other, we propose to project the 3D human motion into an effective 2D human motion representation that effectively aligns with the 2D videos.
+Then, we design a dual-branch diffusion model to couple human motion and the video generation process with mutual feature interaction and 3D-2D cross attentions.
+To train and evaluate our model, we curate \textbf{CoMoVi-Dataset}, a large-scale real-world human video dataset with text and motion annotations, covering diverse and challenging human motions.
+Extensive experiments demonstrate that our method generates high-quality 3D human motion with a better generalization ability and that our method can generate high-quality human-centric videos without external motion references.
+Project page: \href{https://igl-hkust.github.io/CoMoVi/}{https://igl-hkust.github.io/CoMoVi/}.